MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 1. Mercury Cyclone (primary focus, completed)
 2. Classic Muscle Cars as Daily Drivers vs. Hellcat (completed)
-3. Big-Block Alternatives to Common Muscle Cars (50% complete)
+3. Big-Block Alternatives to Common Muscle Cars (40% complete)

 Current completion status: The Mercury Cyclone article is now 100% complete with research, analysis, external link collection, detailed outline, draft, and final article created and stored in GitHub.
 The Hellcat comparison article is also 100% complete with research, analysis, detailed outline, external links and draft finished.
-The Big-Block Alternatives article is now 50% complete with research, analysis, outline, and external link collection finished; article draft is the next step.
+The Big-Block Alternatives article is 40% complete with analysis, research, outline, and external link collection finished; drafting will begin next.

 ### Mercury Cyclone Article Status